robingranqvist/blender-notes/case/README.md

 # Cases

 This folder mostly contains notes and documentation of test renders and other experiments I create.
+Let's call them "case studies".